-Indigenous and Native American Heritage Month books for kids celebrate the culture, contributions, history, and traditions of American Indians and Alaska Natives.
+Indigenous and Native American Heritage Month reminds us of the importance of reading Native American children’s books to learn and celebrate the culture, contributions, history, and traditions of American Indians and Indigenous groups from the United States and Canada.

-The National American Indian Heritage Month (which is in November) began in 1990 but only recently has the world of children’s literature caught up with the importance of publishing and reading Native voices and stories.
+The National American Indian Heritage Month in November began in 1990.
+Only recently has the world of children’s literature caught up with the importance of publishing and reading Native voices and stories.

 In fact, Harper Collins recently launched the Heartdrum Imprint!
 Heartdrum publishes children’s books that “emphasize the present and future of Indian Country and the strength of young Indigenous heroes.“

-Use this list to share amazing, inclusive books with your kids and students; books that represent indigenous voices and indigenous heroic main characters.
+Use this list to share amazing, inclusive middle grade books and a few YA Native American books with your kids and students; books that represent indigenous voices and indigenous heroic main characters.

 The Brave by James Bird